Assessing Web Search Credibility and Response Groundedness in Chat Assistants: Related Work

 \subsection{Web Search Analysis}

-As chat assistants increasingly rely on external web sources, it is critical to evaluate not just what content they generate, but which sources they use, how they cite them, and how credible these sources are.
-Recent studies reveal large gaps in how search-enabled LLMs attribute the web content they consume. \citet{yang2025newssourcecitingpatterns} examines over 65K responses across several providers, finding that news citations heavily concentrate among a few outlets, and that there is a systematic political leaning (liberal bias) in cited sources.
+As chat assistants increasingly rely on external web sources, it is crucial to evaluate not only the content they generate but also the sources they use, how they cite them, and the credibility of these sources.
+Recent studies reveal large gaps in how search-enabled LLMs attribute the web content they consume. \citet{yang2025newssourcecitingpatterns} examines over 65K responses across several providers, finding that news citations heavily concentrate among a few outlets, and that source selection correlates with reliability and political leaning, as sources categorized as left- or center-leaning were often rated more reliable.
 Meanwhile, \citet{Strauss_2025} reports "attribution gaps", e.g., many responses are generated without fetching any external pages, or fetch many but cite few, showing that retrieval behavior does not translate into citation or grounding.